PRO-2684/qqnt-version-history/README.md

 ## Version & Version Code

-- **Version Code** is the version number used in the installer file name and download URL.
+- **Version Code** is the version number used in the installer file name and download URL, and is in the format of `x.x.x_x`.
-- **Version** is the version number used in all other places.
+- **Version** is the version number used in all other places, and is in the format of `x.x.x.x`.
 For example:
     - It is displayed in the about page of QQ.
     - It is present in various json files like `package.json`
     - It is used as the name of directory under `resources\app\versions` in the installation directory.